Scille/parsec-cloud/docs/userguide/manage_devices.rst

     :alt: Click on password forgotten

-Once imported, this will create a new device and you will be able to log into your organization by clicking ``Next``.
+Once imported, Parsec will create a new device and you will be able to log into your organization by clicking ``Next``.